tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

 ## During the PR review

-1. Do not change the git version hishttp://cl/328554559tory.
-Always merge upstream/master, and no force-pushes please.
+1. Do not change the git version history.
+Always merge upstream/master, ***do not rebase*** and no force-pushes please.

     Assuming that you forked tensorflow and added a remote called upstream with:

     `git remote add upstream https://github.com/tensorflow/tensorflow.git`

     Fetch the latest changes from upstream and merge into your local branch.

     ```
-    git fetch upstream git merge upstream/master
+    git fetch upstream
+    git merge upstream/master
     ```

     In case of a merge conflict, resolve via:

     ```
     git mergetool

     # Use your favorite diff tools (e.g. meld) to resolve the conflicts.

     git add <files that were manually resolved>

     git commit
     ```